d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/subword-embedding.md

 ## Summary

-* FastText proposes a subword embedding method.
-Based on the skip-gram model in word2vec, it represents the central word vector as the sum of the subword vectors of the word.
+* The fastText model proposes a subword embedding approach.
+Based on the skip-gram model in word2vec, it represents a center word as the sum of its subword vectors.
-* Subword embedding utilizes the principles of morphology, which usually improves the quality of representations of uncommon words.
 * Byte pair encoding performs a statistical analysis of the training dataset to discover common symbols within a word.
 As a greedy approach, byte pair encoding iteratively merges the most frequent pair of consecutive symbols.
+* Subword embedding may improve the quality of representations of rare words and out-of-dictionary words.

 ## Exercises

-1. When there are too many subwords (for example, 6 words in English result in about $3\times 10^8$ combinations), what problems arise?
-Can you think of any methods to solve them?
+1. As an example, there are about $3\times 10^8$ possible  $6$-grams in English.
+What is the issue when there are too many subwords?
+How to address the issue?
 Hint: refer to the end of Section 3.2 of the fastText paper :cite:`Bojanowski.Grave.Joulin.ea.2017`.
-1. How can you design a subword embedding model based on the continuous bag-of-words model?
+1. How to design a subword embedding model based on the continuous bag-of-words model?
 1. To get a vocabulary of size $m$, how many merging operations are needed when the initial symbol vocabulary size is $n$?
-1. How can we extend the idea of byte pair encoding to extract phrases?
+1. How to extend the idea of byte pair encoding to extract phrases?